shashvat1965/BITS_Fest_Scanner_Privacy_Policy/scanner_privacy_policy.md

 Information Collection and Use

-The app does not collects usage information such as tickets scanned.
+The app does not collect user information or usage information

 Cookies